SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.17.md

+---
+uid: IDP_1.1.17
+---

-# Version 1.1.17
+# IDP 1.1.17

 ## New features

 #### Reapplying/reassigning a CI Type now allows update of element properties \[ID_31128\]

 In the wizard to reapply or reassign a CI Type, a new *Properties* option is now available, so that you can now update the element properties with a reapply/reassign action.
 The *Show Details *button allows you to check the end result for each property.

 #### Discovered Connections table improvements \[ID_31597\]

 In the IDP app, the following improvements have been implemented to the *Discovered Connections* table (on the *Connectivity* tab):

 - Source and destination element names have been added.
 - A pending connection is now displayed with the following information: the *Source Element Name*, *Source Port ID*, *Source DCF ID*, *Destination Element Name*, *Destination Port ID* and *Destination DCF ID*.

 ## Changes